IBM/tpf-ds-notebooks/README.md

 ## Dependencies

-A [Jupyter Notebook](https://jupyter.org/) environment containing the following Python libraries:
+A [Jupyter Notebook](https://jupyter.org/) environment containing the following libraries:
 * Python (v3.5 or later)
 * NumPy (v1.9 or later)
 * Matplotlib (v3.0 or later)